dgerabagi/aiascent-dev/prompt.md

 *   **Cognitive Capital:** The collective problem-solving capacity of an individual, organization, or society.
 In the AI era, it is considered the primary strategic asset, representing the potential for innovation and adaptation.
 *   **Cognitive Security (COGSEC):** The practice of defending human perception and decision-making from online manipulation, propaganda, and deceptive information.
 It also refers to using AI modeled on human cognition to detect cybersecurity threats.
 *   **Cognitive Tutor:** An AI-powered system designed to provide personalized educational assistance.
 It models a student's knowledge, tracks their progress, and provides real-time feedback and hints to guide their learning process, mimicking a human tutor.
+*   **Commit:** A fundamental operation in Git that saves a snapshot of the current state of all tracked files in the repository.
+Each commit has a unique ID and a message describing the changes, creating a permanent part of the project's history.
 *   **Compiler Error:** An error detected by a compiler before a program is run, typically because the code violates the syntax or grammar rules of the programming language.
 It's like a spell-check for code.
 *   **Context Engineering:** The discipline of designing, organizing, and optimizing the complete informational payload (context) provided to a Large Language Model (LLM) to ensure reliable and accurate performance on complex tasks.
 It is the core technical skill of the "Virtuoso."
 *   **Context Rot:** The degradation of an AI's performance over a long conversation as the context window becomes filled with irrelevant, outdated, or contradictory information, reducing the signal-to-noise ratio.